When life gives you lemons, make sure they’re Sicilian

 Provenance continues to be a key trend in the market and with eight out of 10 UK shoppers wanting to know where their food comes from, so using Sicilian lemons in a new product adds an enticing provenance to the product.

-According to Future Market Insights, the European citrus flavour market was worth around €2,410million in 2015 and the potential for growth looks favourable.
+According to Future Market Insights, the European citrus flavour market was worth around €2,410million in 2015 and the potential for growth in this product looks favourable.

 Macphie has recently introduced Sicilian Lemon into its O.T.T dessert topping range.